WGT — West Greenland Time

 Is WGT the same as other UTC-3 abbreviations?

-WGT shares the same UTC-3 offset as ADT, AMST, ART, AT, BRT, CLST, FKST, GFT, P, PMST, PYST, ROTT, SRT, UYT, and WARST.
-That means they align by offset, but abbreviations can still refer to different regional naming conventions.
+WGT has the same UTC-3 offset as ADT, AMST, ART, AT, BRT, CLST, FKST, GFT, P, PMST, PYST, PYT, ROTT, SRT, UYT, and WARST.
+That means they align by offset, even though the abbreviations themselves refer to different regional or contextual naming systems.